 XVI.
-APPOINTMENT, REVIEW, AND EVALUATION OF DIRECTORS OF
+APPOINTMENT, REVIEW, AND EVALUATION OF DIRECTORS OF 129

-INTERDISCIPLINARY PROGRAMS

-A. Criteria for Appointment
+128

-B. Procedures for Appointment
+R. Procedures for Appointment

-C. Procedures for Review
+C. Procedures for Review 128

-D. Obligations Pertaining to Program Directors
+D. Obligations Pertaining to Program Directors 128

-2. Curriculum

-3. Personnel

-4. Communication

-5. Support
+1 Leadershin 128

+128

+1. Leadership 2.
+Curriculum 3.
+Personnel 4.
+Communication 5.
+Support 5.
+Procedures for Evaluation of Directors Tenure-Track or Tenured to a Department 7II.
+ESTABLISHMENT OR ELIMINATION OF A DEPARTMENT 7III.
+TERMINATION OF FACULTY STATUS DUE TO THE ELIMINATION OF PARTMENT 7III.
+TERMINATION OF ELIMINATION OF A MAJOR 7III.
+TERMINATION OF A MAJOR 7III.
+THOU OF A MAJOR 7III.
+TH

-E. Procedures for Evaluation of Directors Tenure-Track or Tenured to a Department
+E. Procedures for Evaluation of Directors Tenure-Track or Tenured to a Department 129

 XVII.
-ESTABLISHMENT OR ELIMINATION OF A DEPARTMENT 129
+ESTABLISHMENT OR ELIMINATION OF A DEPARTMENT

-XVIII.
-TERMINATION OF FACULTY STATUS DUE TO THE ELIMINATION DEPARTMENT
+DEPARTMENT

 XIX.
-ESTABLISHMENT OR ELIMINATION OF A MAJOR
+ESTABLISHMENT OR ELIMINATION OF A MAJOR 130

 XX.
-FACULTY GOVERNANCE
+FACULTY GOVERNANCE 131

 XXI.
-PROCEDURES FOR HANDBOOK AMENDMENTS
+PROCEDURES FOR HANDBOOK AMENDMENTS 131

-PART TWO - FACULTY GOVERNANCE
+PART TWO - FACULTY GOVERNANCE 201

 PREAMBLE 201

-I. FACULTY MEETING BY-LAWS
+I. FACULTY MEETING BY-LAWS 201

-Article I. The Faculty Meeting
+Article I. The Faculty Meeting 201

 Article II.
-The Presiding Officer
+The Presiding Officer 202

 Article III.
-The Agenda and Minutes
+The Agenda and Minutes 202

-A. Agenda

-B. Minutes
+202

 Article IV.
 Quorum

-Article V. The Right to Speak

-B. Committee of the Whole
+D. Obligations Pertaining to Program Directors 1.
+Leadership 2.
+Curriculum 3.
+Personnel 4.
+Communication 5.
+Support E. Procedures for Evaluation of Directors Tenure-Track or Tenured to a Department.
+VII.
+ESTABLISHMENT OR ELIMINATION OF A DEPARTMENT VIII.
+TERMINATION OF FACULTY STATUS DUE TO THE ELIMINATION OF EPARTMENT IX.
+ESTABLISHMENT OR ELIMINATION OF A MAJOR X. FACULTY GOVERNANCE.
+XI.
+PROCEDURES FOR HANDBOOK AMENDMENTS REAMBLE FACULTY MEETING BY-LAWS Article I. The Faculty Meeting Article II.
+The Presiding Officer Article III.
+The Agenda and Minutes A. Agenda B. Minutes A. Agenda B. Minutes A. Africle V. Quorum Article V. The Right to Speak A. At Faculty Meetings B. Committee of the Whole C. Informal Consideration Article VI.
+Taking Votes Article VI.
+Taking Votes Article VI.
+Taking Votes Article VI.
+Taking Votes Article VII.
+Special Rules A. Vote on Questions of Policy B. Executive Sessions Article VIII Article VIII Article VIII Article VIII Article VIIII Article VIIII Article VIII Article VIIII Article VIII Article VIII 203

+204

-C. Informal Consideration
+C. Informal Consideration 204

 Article VI.
-Taking Votes
+Taking Votes 204

 Article VII.
-Special Rules
+Special Rules.
+205

-A. Vote on Questions of Policy
+A. Vote on Questions of Policy 205

-B. Executive Sessions

-Article VIII 205

-Article IX.
-Adoption and Amendment of the By-laws 205
+Article IX Adoption and Amendment of the By-laws 205 205

-II.
-COMMITTEES OF THE FACULTY 208

-A. Voting Rights and Eligibility:

-B. Election Schedule

-C. Committee Chairs

-D. Operating Code and Minutes
+D. Operating Code and Minutes 208

-E. Annual Reports
+E. Annual Reports 208

-F. Specific Committees of the Faculty
+F. Specific Committees of the Faculty 208

 1. FACULTY EXECUTIVE COMMITTEE (FEC) - Elected

-2. COMMITTEE ON APPOINTMENTS, PROMOTIONS, AND TENURE (CAPT) -
+2. COMMITTEE ON APPOINTMENTS, PROMOTIONS, AND TENURE (CAPT) - - Elected

-3. COMMITTEE ON EDUCATIONAL POLICIES AND PLANNING (CEPP) - Ele
+3. COMMITTEE ON EDUCATIONAL POLICIES AND PLANNING (CEPP) - Elec

 4. COMMITTEE ON ACADEMIC FREEDOM AND RIGHTS (CAFR) - Elected